fluent/fluent-operator/docs/plugins/fluentd/input/forward.md

 # Forward

-Forward defines the in_forward Input plugin listens to a TCP socket to receive the event stream
+Forward defines the in_forward Input plugin that listens to a TCP socket to receive the event stream.

 | Field | Description | Scheme |